 Bringing mindfulness to what we do has many benefits.
 By simply slowing down whatever it is we are doing, we automatically become more present.
 By becoming more present, we are able to respond instead of simply reacting, which can also aid in focusing, problem-solving, and creative thinking.

 Starting the morning by journaling is one act that’s been scientifically proven to increase our levels of happiness.
-As shared in our article ‘New Year, New You’, journaling for just 5 to 10 minutes a day can provide us clarity, assist us with problem-solving, processing feelings, sorting through mental clutter, and decoding scrambled messages.
+As shared in our article ‘New Year, New You’, journaling for just 5 to 10 minutes a day can provide us clarity, assist us with problem-solving, processing feelings, be sorting through mental clutter, and decoding scrambled messages.

-Being mindful of our time and creating rituals that encourage our personal and professional development and increases self-awareness does wonders for our wellbeing.
+Being mindful of our time and creating rituals that encourage our personal and professional development and increases self-awareness does wonder for our wellbeing.
 On average, we have 30 minutes a day at our disposal for personal and professional development.
 Allow the time to perform the rituals which will positively impact your day ahead.
 An empowering ritual of journaling, meditating, and exercising can be transformational, and it needn’t take a long time.
 With new habits comes new opportunities and as photographer Chris Grosser says “opportunities don’t happen, you create them”.

 It’s not necessarily about doing more, but being more conscious and savoring.
-Being present in each activity you do can make the every day feel more important.
+Being present in each activity you do can make every day feel more important.